UModeler/UModeler.github.io/_sources/AddGroup/BevelTool.rst.txt

 Clamp Overlap
  When selected, the bevel amount isn’t allowed to go larger than an amount that causes overlapping collisions with other geometry.

+Auto Smooth
+ Applies smoothing groups to new beveled faces.

 .. |VertexBevel_0| image:: /images/UModeler_Bevel_VertexBevel_0.jpg
    :scale: 95 %